 Yes, as long as all required elements of Parts 46, 48, and 62 are covered.

 6. How will MSHA expect me to make audiometric testing records available to MSHA personnel?

-It was not MSHA's intent that records be provided immediately to authorized representatives of the Secretaries of Labor and Health and Human Services.
-MSHA agrees that providing immediate access to records might be too restrictive or burdensome on the industry.
-Following current practice, MSHA intends that authorized representatives of the Secretaries have access to records within a reasonable amount of time that does not hinder the authorized representatives' conduct of business.
+Records do not need to be provided immediately to authorized representatives of the Secretaries of Labor and Health and Human Services.
+Authorized representatives of the Secretaries must have access to records within a reasonable amount of time that does not hinder the authorized representatives' conduct of business.
 In most cases MSHA expects that this will be no longer than one business day.

 62.12 MSHA Monitoring

 1. Will MSHA continue to perform noise monitoring under the new standard?